mircealungu/mircea/drafts/wbse.md

 One thing that is left is boilerplate.
 And detecting latent patterns in the code.

 Indeed, the LLMs will eventually, very likely converge into being the next thing after auto-completion.
-Indeed, they can do more than
+And also, since search is so bad these days, it might replace search for basic algorithmic (how to balance a tree) and utility questions (a regex to detect that a website is running on a mobile).

 ## So What Are these systems good for then?